Nemilad/FCS_Research_PM_Models/README.md

 Course name caption comes with a module number before the name.
 In case of non-exam event, for example retake, it is specified in the file name.
 The outcome could be the pass or fail.
-If model was filtered by activities or paths filters in Disco, the name will contain the persntage set for this filters.
+If model was filtered by activities or paths filters in Disco, the name will contain the percentage set for these filters.
 Exception for those name structure will be the models containing academic dropouts or ideal path.